 I tested so many versions of chickpea curry before I was ready to present this one!!
 The rest of my vegetarian family were the taste-testers.
 I don’t think they mind. 🙂

 Chickpeas are a fabulous little food.
 Packed with protein and fiber they help stabilize blood sugar and keep you feeling full longer!
 I am a HUGE fan of chickpeas.
 I am also a huge fan of knowing what goes in my food and sometimes cooking it myself is the only way I can control that.
 So, I have slowly been testing out all of the dishes we eat out so that I can recreate them at home in a healthy, homemade version.
-You can serve this with Basmati Rice or Indian breads (recipe for perfect basmati rice here).
+You can serve your chickpea curry with Basmati Rice or Indian breads (recipe for perfect basmati rice here).

 Chana = chickpea + Masala = southeast Asian spice mixes

 Chickpeas simmered in Indian spices, combined with tomatoes, onions, garlic, and ginger.